derektypist/calculator/README.md

 ## Features

 Performs addition, multiplication, subtraction, division percentages and squares.
-Other features to add would be change background colour and additional functions (e.g. cubes).
+Other features to add would be to change background colour and additional functions (e.g. cubes).

 ## Technologies